SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 35. Sorry, but most people are noobs.
 Not in intelligence, but in motivations.
 And most people don’t do great things, not because they can’t, but perhaps because they don’t want to.

-36. We are driven so much by biology due to evolutionary reasons.
+36. We are driven so much by biology due to evolutionary reasons which forces people not act rationally (sometimes in some cases).
 [High vs Low rung](https://waitbutwhy.com/2014/10/religion-for-the-nonreligious.html).
 Please meditate.

 37. Life is a playground.
 Also, does god exist?
 We don’t know.
 But the act of questioning probably holds more value than the answers.